+Sir A. Cooper mentions, in his note to me, that another case was treated successfully, by Mr. Pearson of Kirby Lonsdale, which you have my permission to write about, as I am not sure of the particulars, and Mr. P. has not yet favored me with them.
 It is supposed that a covering of common integument is necessary to the success of this mode of treatment, for if the cyst be formed of dura mater only, it is said, the opening will never close.
 Okes on Spina Bifida.

-The tumour has been opened with caustics, but the issue has been invariably fatal.
-The application of the ligature to the tumours with a small base, has been equally unsuccessful, as the cases published by Tulpius and Mr. Dunning evince.
-In the case related by Mr. Dunning, and already referred to, the tumour was situated in the middle of the cervical vertebræ.
+The tumor has been opened with caustics, but the issue has been invariably fatal.
+The application of the ligature to the tumors with a small base, has been equally unsuccessful, as the cases published by Tulpius and Mr. Dunning evince.
+In the case related by Mr. Dunning, and already referred to, the tumor was situated in the middle of the cervical vertebræ.

 From the effects of the modes of treatment mentioned, it is inferred, that all the palliative remedies may be used without injury, provided pressure be employed with discretion, and be moderate.
 But, of all the curative means and operations that have been resorted to for a radical cure, only one operation appears justifiable, which is the modified one by evacuation, proposed by Mr. Abernethy, and practised with success in the above instances, by Sir Astley Cooper, Messrs.
-Hickman and Pearson.
+Hickman, and Pearson.
 But the profession are at liberty to attempt the evacuation by any means adapted to the cure of dropsies in general, with safety to the patient.

-This disease has been termed by some hernia of the medulla spinalis;† this appellation, however, more properly belongs to a swelling of the spine, which does not always contain water, but in which there issues from the spinal channel a fleshy substance, or spongy medulla, similar to the hernia cerebri.
-The tumour is not soft and fluctuating, but firm and thick, and infants affected with it cannot lie on their backs without convulsions being induced.
+This disease has been termed by some, hernia of the medulla spinalis; + this appellation, however, more properly belongs to a swelling of the spine, which does not always contain water, but in which there issues from the spinal channel a fleshy substance, or spongy medulla, similar to the hernia cerebri.
+The tumor is not soft and fluctuating, but firm and thick, and infants affected with it cannot lie on their backs, without convulsions being induced.